jeffcogswell/golembase-op-geth/RUN_LOCALLY.md

 This guide explains how to run OP-Geth locally with MongoDB and SQLite ETL services using Docker Compose.

+> **Tip:** We also have a [Golem Base CLI](./cmd/golembase/README.md) available for interacting with the Golem Base storage system.

 ## Services Overview

 ### Core Services

+The docker-compose file defines the following services:

 - **op-geth**: The main Ethereum node service running in dev mode
 - **mongodb**: MongoDB instance configured with replica set